Nether Providence Township, Pennsylvania: St. John Chrysostom

-St. John Chrysostom is a Roman Catholic church on route 252 across from Springhaven Country Club.
+St. John Chrysostom is a Roman Catholic church on route 252, across from Springhaven Country Club.

 Wallingford Presbyterian Church

 Wallingford Presbyterian Church is a Presbyterian church located at the intersection of Brookhaven Road and Avondale Road.

 Greater Philadelphia Baptist Church

 Formerly occupied by Zion African Methodist Episcopal, the church building was occupied by the Greater Philadelphia Church in 2015.
 It is located in South Media at the intersection of Manchester Ave. and Wallingford Ave.

-Lieper Church
+Leiper Church

-The historic Lieper church is located on Fairview Road in Ridley.
-In 2015 it became home to Holy Myrrh Bearers Ukrainian Catholic church.
+The historic Leiper church is located on Fairview Road in Ridley.
+In 2015, it became home to Holy Myrrh Bearers Ukrainian Catholic church.